curlybracketshq/giovanni.curlybrackets.it/_posts/2012-03-12-migrate-heroku-shared-database-postgres-to-amazon-rds-mysql.markdown

     $ heroku addons:add amazon_rds url=mysql2://user:pass@rdshostname.amazonaws.com/databasename

-That's all.
+That's it.

 #### Notes

-If you get `Taps Load Error: no such file to load -- taps/operation` error at "Step 2" no worries, just install `taps` on your system by running
+If you get `Taps Load Error: no such file to load -- taps/operation` error at "Step 2", you might need to install `taps` on your system by running

     $ gem install taps